JacobKeil/Asset-Inventory/README.md

 Instructions to recreate project:

-- Either download .zip file or "git clone https://github.com/JacobKeil/Asset-Inventory" in the directory of your choice.
+- Either download the .zip file or "git clone https://github.com/JacobKeil/Asset-Inventory" in the directory of your choice.
 - In the root of the folder, run "npm install" to install all dependencies required for the project.
 - Install nodemon if you want so you can run "npm run server", if you don't have nodemon you can run "npm run start".
 - Navigate to "localhost:5000" to view the app.